 Since they are surrounded by thousands of farm-free acres in Pisgah National Forest, their bees collect nectar untouched by neonics or other toxins found in most yards and farms.
-In fact, their sourwood honey tested about 90% pure - almost impossible to find elsewhere.
+In fact, their sourwood honey tested 100% pure and 100% toxin free - almost impossible to find elsewhere.
 Their wildflower honey has 202 miscellaneous pollen markers, so it's perfect for your pollen allergies.

 During your tasting, your tastebuds will be thrilled with all the fresh flavors.
 Pairings compliment each honey.
 Their honey is never blended, flavored, heated, or pasteurized.
 They harvest and bottle it on their farm.
 Go to Killer Bees Web site to see and buy their products.

 Be a beekeeper for a day!
 Sean will take great care of you.
 No experience needed - and it's very safe.

 2020 Tours: “Bee Farm & Honey Culinary Experience:" Book in advance.
 Tours are Friday and Saturday, May through August, 9:30 AM-1:30 PM

 - Learning about the lives of honeybees, their caste system, division of labor and hive equipment.